 What if none of this works?

-If you’ve tried but your cat still won’t take to the carrier, there are calm down sprays that use natural pheromones to help your cat relax.
-You can also load your cat into the carrier backward.
-This is done by taking your cat firmly by the scruff of the neck and while supporting his body gently glide him into the carrier rear-end first.
+If you’ve tried but your cat still won’t take to the carrier, there are calm down sprays that use natural pheromones to help it relax.
+You can also load your cat in backward.
+This is done by taking it firmly by the scruff of the neck and while supporting his body gently glide him in rear-end first.
+This video has some further tips:

-With so many choices when it comes to choosing the best cat carrier, we’ve done some research and have found four of the top cat/pet carriers that may be a good fit for you and your feline companion.
+With so many choices when it comes to choosing, we’ve done some research and have found four of the top cat/pet carriers that may be a good fit for you and your feline companion.

-Waterproof, padded and conveniently foldable, the Bonve Pet Soft-sided Cat Carrier is getting a top score with pet parents everywhere.
+Waterproof, padded and conveniently foldable, the Bonve is getting a top score with pet parents everywhere.
 It comes with plenty of room for your feline friend, but not so much that it’s dangerous.
 The mesh ventilation is provided on both sides and on the zippered door.
-In addition, it will hold its shape when your cat is traveling inside of it, plus it comes with a padded should strap for easy transportation.
+In addition, it will hold its shape when traveling inside of it, plus it comes with a padded should strap for easy transportation.

-One of the disadvantages of the Bonve Pet Soft-sided Carrier is although, it does offer up the color choices of black and also orange, a few more color options would be pleasing.
+One of the disadvantages is although, it does offer up the color choices of black and also orange, a few more color options would be pleasing.

 The overall rating of the Bonve Pet Soft-sided Carrier is 5 out of 5 for its overall design, convenience, and durability.